OBITORASU/adgone/README.md

 sudo ./adgone.sh
 ```
 It is highly recommended that you keep this script running as long as you want to block ads.
-Pressing q in the terminal window where the script is running should terminate the script and restore your hosts file back to its original state.
-In case you mistakenly closed your terminal windows, to restore your hosts file just do a clean re-run of the script and quit using q.
+Pressing `q` in the terminal window where the script is running should terminate the script and restore your hosts file back to its original state.
+In case you mistakenly closed your terminal windows, to restore your hosts file just do a clean re-run of the script and quit using `q`.

 ## Sources used: